Azure API Management update 24 September

 - On the developer portal, the documentation page no longer fails if the soapAction query parameter is missing in an operation of a SOAP 1.1 API.
 We also stopped adding redundant

 ContentTypeheaders in SOAP 1.2 APIs.

-- When you're adding a header in the Test console on the Azure portal, you can choose its name from a drop-down list of well-known header names.
+- When you are adding a header in the Test console on the Azure portal, you can choose its name from a drop-down list of well-known header names.

-The service update started on September 24, 2018.
-We upgrade service instances in batches, and it usually takes about a week for the update to reach every active service instance.
+The service update started on 24th September 2018.
+We upgrade service instances in batches and it usually takes about a week for the update to reach every active service instance.